-If you want to find the fastest route from point A to point B, Google Maps is a good choice.
+If you want to find the fastest route from point A to point B, Google Maps is great.
 It’s free, fast, and user-friendly for all technical skill levels.
 It’s one of the best route planning tools for simple scenarios, with turn-by-turn directions and live traffic updates.

 How to optimize a route using Google Maps

-Ok, so Google Maps is not a delivery route planner, or a route optimizer — but what if you want to use it anyway?
+Ok, so Google Maps is not a delivery route planner, or an advanced route optimizer — but what if you want to use it to plan complex routes anyway?
 There are three ways, depending on how many stops you want to optimize:

 10 stops or less